Facebook Pixel How to Use Flash in Nature and Landscape Photography

 ORJU 22Dec2011 2

-I like to put my flashes atop a tall stand to get them over my head like a low angle sun.
-Done right, the set up and exposure takes only a few moments, and the results can be great.
+I like to put my flashes atop a tall stand to get them over my head like a low-angle sun.
+Done right, the setup and exposure take only a few moments, and the results can be great!

-Have you tried using flash with your nature or landscape photography?
-Please share your tips and images in the comments below.
+Have you tried using flash in your nature or landscape photography?
+Will you consider using it in the future?
+Please share your tips and images in the comments below!

 Table of contents